rajanisamir/particle_filter_project/README.md

   - The weights will be normalized by dividing each particle's weight by the sum of the weights.
 Particles can be resampled with replacement by using a function like `random.choice` from numpy, or by writing a function to do so manually (for example, by assigning each particle an interval corresponding with its weight through a cumulative sum of weights, generating a random value between 0 and 1, and figuring out which interval corresponds with the generated number through a binary search).
   - We will test the normalization by ensuring that the particle weights sum to one.
 Resampling can be tested by checking to see if the areas with the highest importance weights from the previous step were selected most frequently when resampling.
 - How will you update the estimated pose of the robot?
-  - The estimated pose of the robot can be updated by
+  - The estimated pose of the robot can be updated by computing the component-wise average of the positions and orientations of each of the resampled particles.
+  - We will test the estimated pose by navigating our robot through the maze and examining the pose to see if, after the particles converge, it reflects the robot's true position.
+We can also display the current pose and particle positions and orientations on a map, examining qualitatively to see if they match up.
 - How will you incorporate noise into your particle filter localization?
   - We will generate artificial noise by sampling from a normal distribution centered around a theoretical value to produce Gaussian noise.
 For example, we will account for noise in the motors by adding Gaussian noise to the state transition distribution.
   - We will test the incorporation of noise by comparing the robot's localization with and without noise, varying the noise parameters (such as the width of the Gaussian) to find the most appropriate value.